 The county requested a report for Mr. Doe that would contain a life expectancy calculated for Mr. Doe as of the morning of October 4, 2011.
 Mr. Doe's risk factors for death must be investigated and evaluated from all available evidence of his personal and medical history to produce an accurate life expectancy report.
 As is generally accepted in life insurance and life settlement underwriting of medical risk factors for mortality, the evaluation of Mr. Doe's medical risks of death should include the investigation of his medical history, diagnoses, treatment, testing, rehabilitation, follow-up and prognosis.
-As is generally accepted in life insurance underwriting of nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's medical risk factors for mortality, the evaluation of Mr. Doe's medical risk factors for mortality, the accepted in life insurance underwriting of nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk sof death should include the investigation of his adverse driving history, hazardous lifestyles, sports, avocations, occupations and criminal history.
+As is generally accepted in life insurance underwriting of nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's medical risk factors for mortality, the evaluation of Mr. Doe's medical risk factors for mortality, the accepted in life insurance underwriting of nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risk factors for mortality, the evaluation of Mr. Doe's nonmedical risks of death should include the investigation of his adverse driving history, hazardous lifestyles, sports, avocations, occupations and criminal history.